 Some safety MLCCs are available with special terminations to accommodate the harsh automotive environment.
 For example, Murata offers the KCA series Type MF safety standard certified metal terminal type multilayer ceramic capacitors.
 This product has a distance between terminals of 4 mm or more and is intended mainly for use in onboard chargers, inverters, DC/DC converters, and other equipment in electric vehicles.

 Leaded ceramic safety capacitors offer the highest dielectric rating and pulse capabilities.
 They are available in X1/Y1 safety classification and can handle up to 10kV pulses.
-They tend to have lower capacitance ratings compared with film capacitors, limiting their use in some applications.
+They tend to have lower capacitance ratings than film capacitors, limiting their use in some applications.
 Ceramic devices are lower cost compared with film capacitors.

 Three-terminal ceramic capacitors are available in which the shape of the lead terminals is modified to improve the high-frequency characteristics compared with two-terminal devices.
 One lead in a three-terminal capacitor has two connections.
 As a result, the residual inductance in series with the capacitance is lower, and the insertion loss is improved compared with two-terminal capacitors.